ESL Essay Writing: 7 Important Tips to Teach Students Plus Resources for Writing Lessons

 Ending with a succinct quotation has the double benefit of lending some authoritative weight to the argument while also allowing the student to select a well-written, distilled expression of their central thesis.
 This can make for a strong ending, particularly for ESL students.

-In the more polemical type essay, the student may end with a call to arms, a plea for action on the part of the reader.
+In the more polemical type of essay, the student may end with a call to arms, a plea for action on the part of the reader.

 The strategy chosen by the student will depend largely on what fits the central thesis of their essay best.

-7. Edit to the End
+7. Edit the Essay to the End

-This can be good pronunciation practice, and allows for an opportunity to listen for grammatical errors.
-It also helps the students to hear where punctuation is required in the text, helping the overall rhythm and readability of the writing.
+This can be good pronunciation practice, but it also provides an opportunity to listen for grammatical errors.
+Further, it helps students hear where punctuation is required in the text, helping the overall rhythm and readability of the writing.

 Essays are a great way not only for students to learn how the language works, but also to learn about themselves.